Torsion and semi-degeneracy of second-order maximally superintegrable systems: Introduction

 (Einstein's summation convention applies) the \emph{Hamiltonian} on $M$, where $(x,p)$ are canonical Darboux coordinates on $T^*M$.
 We denote the canonical Poisson bracket on $M$ by $\{-,-\}$.
-For simplicity, we assume that our manifold \((M,g)\) is simply connected, implying that all closed forms are exact by Poincare's lemma.

-Conceptually speaking, a Hamiltonian is superintegrable if there is a huge number of functions $T^*M\to\R$ that Poisson commute with $H$.
+Conceptually speaking, a Hamiltonian is superintegrable if there are more symmetries $T^*M\to\R$ that Poisson commute with $H$ than an integrable system.
 More precisely, a (maximally) \emph{super\-integrable system} is a Hamiltonian $H=:F^{(0)}$ together with $2n-2$ functions $F^{(\alpha)}:T^*M\to\R$, $1\leq\alpha\leq 2n-2$, such that

 for all $1\leq\alpha\leq 2n-2$ and such that $(F^{(\alpha)})_{0\leq\alpha\leq 2n-2}$ are functionally independent.

 \begin{remark} Note that the condition~\eqref{eq:integral} automatically holds true for $\alpha=0$.
 We also observe that